 Did you know that the U.S. Constitution did not define citizenship until the passage of the 14th Amendment in 1868?

 Can you pass the test to become a United States citizen?

 - Explore the best, nonpartisan, interactive Constitution on the web, featuring materials written by the top constitutional scholars from across the political spectrum—a must-have tool for every classroom!

 - Constitution Hall Pass video lessons give your students a chance to travel through American history without leaving the classroom!
-Check out our special Greatest Hits edition, featuring clips from our most popular episodes—it’s the ultimate Constitution Day lesson!
+Check out our newest episode "Separation of Powers," or our special Greatest Hits edition, featuring clips from our most popular episodes—it’s the ultimate Constitution Day lesson!

 Shop for Materials

 - The Pocket United States Constitutions are 9-by-22 inches and fold into an approximately 3-by-3 inch square.
 Receive one FREE Classroom-Ready Resource when purchasing 150 or more Pocket Constitutions.

 - Everything you need for a Constitution Day lesson and activities.
 Comes with lesson plan, DVD, pocket constitutions and more!